Urban rail transit in China: History

-Rapid urbanization of China led to severe congestion and pollution in urban areas leading to the suspension being lifted.
+Rapid urbanization in China led to severe congestion and pollution in urban areas, prompting the suspension to be lifted.
 Initially, light metro lines using small profile and shorter rolling stock were constructed to reduce costs.
-It was assumed that as ridership grows the line will operate trains at a low headway to increase capacity.
+It was assumed that, as ridership grows, the line will operate trains with a low headway to increase capacity.
 This design paradigm was known in China as "small rolling stock, high density" operation.
 However, after a few years operating, many of these lines such as Guangzhou Metro Line 3, Line 6, Shanghai Metro Line 6, and Line 8 were severely overcapacity.
-Guangzhou Metro Line 3 was able to reconfigure from 3-car trains into 6-car trains to slightly relieve overcapacity.
-This led many cities such as Beijing, Guangzhou, Wuhan and Chengdu to use higher capacity designs on newer lines.
+Guangzhou Metro Line 3 was able to reconfigure from 3-car to 6-car trains to slightly alleviate overcapacity.
+This led many cities, such as Beijing, Guangzhou, Wuhan, and Chengdu, to adopt higher-capacity designs on newer lines.

 Since the mid-2000s, the growth of rapid transit systems in Chinese cities has rapidly accelerated, with most of the world's new subway mileage in the past decade opening in China.
 From 2009 to 2015, China built 87 mass transit rail lines, totaling 3100 km, in 25 cities at the cost of ¥988.6 billion.
 In 2016, the Chinese government lowered the minimum population criteria for a city to start planning a metro system from 3 million to 1.5 million residents.
 As part of its 13th Five Year Plan, the Chinese government published a transport whitepaper titled "Development of China's Transport".
-The plan envisions a more sustainable transport system with priority focused on high-capacity public transit particularly urban rail transit and bus rapid transit.
+The plan envisions a more sustainable transport system, with priority given to high-capacity public transit, particularly urban rail transit and bus rapid transit.
 All cities with over 3 million residents will start or continue to develop urban rail networks.
-Regional rail networks will be constructed internally connect and integrate urban agglomerations such as the Jingjinji, Yangtze River Delta and Pearl River Delta areas.
+Regional rail networks will be constructed internally to connect and integrate urban agglomerations such as the Jingjinji, Yangtze River Delta, and Pearl River Delta areas.
 In 2017, some 43 smaller third-tier cities in China have received approval to develop subway lines.